khibma/ArcGISProPythonAssignedLicensing/README.md

 These scripts *will* work with a local portal deployment (10.3).
 They provide some useful functions for querying and adding enterprise users from your LDAP or Windows store.

-**Note - __If you have a small organization, or only need to assign a few licenses, downloading and working with these scripts will NOT be faster than using the web interface.
-These scripts will provide the most benefit to organizations that need to assign a large number of licenses or to individuals who are more comfortable working with command line/scripting than a web UI.__*
+**Note - _If you have a small organization, or only need to assign a few licenses, downloading and working with these scripts will NOT be faster than using the web interface.
+These scripts will provide the most benefit to organizations that need to assign a large number of licenses or to individuals who are more comfortable working with command line/scripting than a web UI_**.

 The **ProLicense.py** has all the functions and calls to create users and assign licenses.